How to build your inventory¶

 ... hosts: jumper: ansible_port: 5555 ansible_host: 192.0.2.50

 In the above example, running Ansible against the host alias “jumper” will connect to 192.0.2.50 on port 5555.
-This only works for hosts with static IPs, or when you are connecting through tunnels.
+See behavioral inventory parameters to further customize the connection to hosts.

 Values passed in the INI format using the